In an effort to make robots more alive, scientists from Cornell University and the University

 Better than a regular robot

-While typical robots are equippedcumbersome details like a battery or different mechanisms, the newly developed lionfish has a unique circulatory system.
-"Blood" contains an electrolyte solution that works as a hydraulic fluid and energy storage device.
-This allows the robot to swim for 36 hours - eight times longer than a similar battery-powered robot.
+While typical robots are equippedcumbersome parts like batteries or various mechanisms, the newly developed lionfish has a unique circulatory system.
+The “blood” contains an electrolyte solution that works as a hydraulic fluid and energy storage device.
+This allows the robot to swim for 36 hours—eight times longer than a similar battery-powered robot.

-Researchers say that nothing like anybodyI have not done it before: this is the first experiment in which the transfer of hydraulic force, energy accumulation and activation in a single multi-purpose system were combined.
-The development will most likely be used to extend the functionality of soft robots.
-In addition, it can be used in all machines requiring fluid.
-For example, “smart blood” can increase the power of electric vehicles and airplanes.
-And of course, it makes us one step closer to truly realistic robots.
+Researchers say nothing like anyonenever done before: this is the first experiment to combine hydraulic force transmission, energy storage and actuation in one multi-purpose system.
+The development will most likely be used to expand the functionality of soft robots.
+In addition, it can find application in all machines that require fluid.
+For example, smart blood can improve the power of electric vehicles and airplanes.
+And of course, this brings us one step closer to truly realistic robots.